Euclideon/vaultclient/docs/UserGuide.md

 The settings window has five subheadings which allow the user to customise and control how the vault client looks and operates.
 The subheading can be opened by left-clicking on the arrows to the left.

->TIP: To restore all default values for any of these settings, simply right-click on the subheading and then click on `restore defaults`
+>TIP: To restore all default values for any of these settings, simply right-click on the header and then select `Restore Defaults`.

 #### Appearance